 The Origins of California's Wild Parrots

-There are 372 species of parrots/parakeets that have been identified wordwide, mostly living in tropical and subtropical regions.
-In their native habitats, some of these species are becoming endangered, due to a combination of decreasing habitat and the once extensive pet parrot trade.
+There are 372 species of parrots/parakeets that have been identified worldwide, mostly living in tropical and subtropical regions.
+In their native habitats, some of these species are becoming endangered, due to a combination of decreasing habitat and the once-extensive pet parrot trade.
 Many of the countries that imported parrots now host thriving flocks in the wild, including the United States.

-In Southern California there are at least 11 species of wild parrots inhabiting at least 35 cities (see sidebar).
-Ten of those species came from the jungles of Latin America, one came from India/North Africa.
+In Southern California, there are at least 11 species of wild parrots inhabiting at least 35 cities (see below).
+Ten of those species came from the jungles of Latin America, and one came from India/North Africa.
 None came from Australia or New Zealand, which also have native parrots.
 All came to SoCal via the imported pet trade.

 Naturalized Parrots of Southern California

-Rose-ringed Parakeets (Conures) from tropical Africa and India
+- Rose-ringed Parakeet (Conures) from tropical Africa and India

-Lilac Crowned Parrots (Amazons) from the Pacific Coast of Mexico (vulnerable)
+- Lilac Crowned Parrot (Amazons) from the Pacific Coast of Mexico (vulnerable)

-Yellow Headed Parrots from southern Mexico down to Honduras (endangered)
+- Yellow Headed Parrot from southern Mexico down to Honduras (endangered)

-Red Lored Parrots from the Caribbean Coast in southern Mexico down to Nicaragua
+- Red Lored Parrot from the Caribbean Coast in southern Mexico down to Nicaragua

-Blue Crowned Parakeets from eastern Colombia all the way south to Argentina
+- Blue Crowned Parakeet from eastern Colombia all the way south to Argentina

-Yellow Chevroned Parakeets from countries south of the Amazon River Basin
+- Yellow Chevroned Parakeet from countries south of the Amazon River Basin

-Blue (Turquoise) Fronted Parrots from central South America
+- Blue (Turquoise) Fronted Parrot from central South America

 Australia also has multiple species of parrots, including the well-known budgerigar (budgie).
 Most of their parrots originated in the jungles of Northern Australia.
 Over time, as the jungles shrank and weather patterns became dryer, many of Australia's parrots and parakeets moved south, adapting to the dryer climate and thriving there.
 Had these been the parrots released in Southern California, they would have quickly become invasive.